Zadeson/VeilMail/README.md

 ## Installation

+You can install FlashMail either by cloning the repository or using pip:

+### Option 1: Cloning the Repository

 1. Clone the repository: `git clone https://github.com/zadeson/flashmail.git`
+2. Navigate to the project directory: `cd flashmail`
-2. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`
+4. Run the application: `python flashmail.py`

+### Option 2: Installing via Pip

+1. Run `pip install git+https://github.com/zadeson/flashmail.git`
+2. Start FlashMail with `flashmail` command in your terminal

 ## Usage

-Run `python flashmail.py` and follow the interactive prompts.
+Run `python flashmail.py` (or just `flashmail` if installed via pip) and follow the interactive prompts.

 ## How it Works